traeak/trafficserver/plugins/cache_range_requests/README.md

     This optional header looks like:

-    X-IMS: Tue, 19 Nov 2019 13:26:45 GMT
+    X-CRR-IMS: Tue, 19 Nov 2019 13:26:45 GMT

-		If the cache lookup was a cache hit and the cache header date is *less* than this header value then the cache state is switched from FRESH to STALE which will result in a If-Modified-Since or If-Match request being passed to the parent.
+		If the cache lookup was a cache hit and the cache header date is *less* than this header value then the cache state is switched from FRESH to STALE which results in If-Modified-Since or If-Match request being passed to the parent.

 		In order for this option to be enabled the the following parameter